Boundaries between the continents: Islands

 Often the Caribbean islands are considered part of North America, but Aruba, Bonaire, Curaçao (ABC islands), and Trinidad and Tobago lie on the continental shelf of South America.
 On the other hand, the Venezuelan Isla Aves and the Colombian San Andrés and Providencia lie on the North American shelf.
-Additionally, the adjacent Venezuelan islands of Nueva Esparta and the islands of the Venezuelan Federal Dependencies can be considered to be a part of the Caribbean instead of part of South America.
+Additionally, the adjacent Venezuelan islands of Nueva Esparta and the islands of the Venezuelan Federal Dependencies can be considered part of the Caribbean instead of part of South America.
 The circumstance of these islands is akin to that of the ABC islands, as both the ABC islands and the Venezuelan islands are at an equivalent range from the Venezuelan mainland.
 Thus, these Venezuelan lands could consequently be placed in North America instead.

 Oceania and the Americas

 A map of the Nazca Plate (depicted in pink).
-It is considered to be a separate tectonic plate to the neighboring South American Plate, and contains several oceanic islands of the South Pacific, which have been associated with both Oceania and South America.
+It is considered to be a tectonic plate separate from the neighboring South American Plate, and contains several oceanic islands of the South Pacific, which have been associated with both Oceania and South America.

 The Galápagos Islands and Malpelo Island in the southeastern Pacific Ocean are possessions of Ecuador and Colombia, respectively.
 Malpelo Island, located 500 km from Colombia, is nominally associated with South America, while the Galápagos Islands, 1,000 km from Ecuador, are also sometimes associated with Oceania.
 The Galápagos Islands lie on the Nazca Plate and are thought of as part of Oceania because of their geographical distance from South America in the Pacific Ocean and their oceanic geology.
 Malpelo is one of only two islands on the Cocos Plate (with the other being Costa Rica's Cocos Island).
 It is among the easternmost and least remote of the oceanic island groups in the southeastern Pacific.
 The French possession of Clipperton Island lies on the Pacific Plate, about 1,000 km off the Mexican coast, and roughly 300 km to the south of Mexico's oceanic Revillagigedo Islands, which are also on the Pacific Plate. as well as with Oceania.
 Oceanic southeastern Pacific islands such as Clipperton and Galápagos were never inhabited by Indigenous peoples of the Americas, unlike with the Atlantic Ocean's Caribbean Islands.
 Clipperton remains uninhabited, and its marine fauna maintains interconnectivity to the marine fauna of Hawaii and Kiribati's Line Islands, with the island being labelled as a stepping stone between the south central Pacific and the southeastern Pacific.
 The Galápagos Islands similarly share interconnectivity with French Polynesia.
 Until 2007, Clipperton was administratively part of French Polynesia (formerly French Oceania).
 It has historically had very little contact with the Americas.